tastypackets/x12-parser/README.md

 The validator takes in a JSON object that indicates the transaction set and version it applies to.
 If the file processed does not match this an error will be appended, but it will still and try to use this validator.
 You can also pass an array of validators, which the validation stream will then try to select based on the transaction set and version located in the X12 file to auto detect the right validator.

 Schema objects should look like this:
+OLD, needs to be updated now that we added schema class.
 ```javascript
 {
     "transactionSet": "835", // The transaction set this applies to